exozet/behat-utils/README.md

 [![Build Status](https://travis-ci.org/exozet/behat-utils.svg?branch=master)](https://travis-ci.org/exozet/behat-utils)

-The `exozet/behat-utils` provides some traits for easier api testing with behat and mink.
+The `exozet/behat-utils` provide some traits for easier testing of websites and web services using Behat and Mink.

 ## Usage